-People make up their mind about you within minutes of meeting you, this judgement is based on all sorts of things from the type of cloths you have on to the sound of your voice.
+People make up their mind about you within minutes of meeting you, we base this judgement on many things from the type of cloths you have on to the sound of your voice.
 The same thing is true of a website, people will look at and evaluate the website but instead of having a few minutes websites get a few seconds at most – if that!
 (BBC news)

-This first impression is vital because it can be the difference between someone staying on your website or simply pressing back and looking at the next website in the list, this will affect the conversion rate and at the end of the day the profitability / effectiveness of the website.
+This first impression is vital because it can be the difference between someone staying on your website or simply pressing back and looking at the next website on the list.
+This will affect the conversion rate and the profitability / effectiveness of the website.
 Turning this on its head a website that makes a good first impression will increase the likelihood of keeping the visitors attention and making a sale, it also goes a long way to attracting repeat business and recommendations from your visitors which can be a very lucrative revenue stream.

 Now we know how important it is to make a good first impression lets look at some of the key areas that affect this

 Filling your users screen full of intrusive pop ups is one of the fastest ways to make a poor impression, its the same as getting a bunch of junk mail through the post – people don’t read them and hate getting it the difference between getting this junk in the mail and on the internet is we cant to anything about it in the post but can online by not visiting your website again!
 Its just rude and the benefits are rarely worth irritating your visitor.